When it comes to Reformation’s clothes, I just can’t quit them.

 –Cutout: Not all of Reformation’s dresses have dodgy cutouts, but a lot of them do.
 I’m someone who keeps & wears her clothes for years & years and I worry that cutouts make a dress less timeless…

-If you can get their clothes at a discount, the style is timeless, and you love it, it’s worth it… but keep in mind that although the Ref is more environmentally friendly, it does not mean that their dresses are forever quality.
+If you can get their clothes on sale, the style is timeless, and you love it, it’s worth it… but keep in mind that although the Ref is more environmentally friendly, it does not mean that their dresses are forever quality.

 Reformation clothes are available on their website or in their brick & mortar stores.